MakeGamesWithUs/objective-c-style-guide/README.md

 ## Naming

+A three letter prefix should always be used for class names and constants, however may be omitted for Core Data entity names.
+For all Makeschool material the prefix 'MKS' should be used.

 Apple naming conventions should be adhered to wherever possible, especially those related to [memory management rules](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html) ([NARC](http://stackoverflow.com/a/2865194/340508)).

 Long, descriptive method and variable names are good.